-With so many new digital marketing options for businesses to choose, newsletters have given way to social media, organic search, paid advertising, re-targeting, artificial intelligence, and other online marketing efforts.
-Isn’t sending a newsletter old fashioned and a dead-end marketing tactic?
+With so many new digital marketing options for businesses to choose from, newsletters have given way to social media, organic search, paid advertising, re-targeting, artificial intelligence, and other online marketing efforts.
+Isn’t sending a newsletter old-fashioned and a dead-end marketing tactic?

 Not so fast.

 Newsletters are still important.
 How important?
 According to multiple studies, email marketing has the highest return of investment within digital marketing, oftentimes returning $38-44 for every $1 spent.
 That makes it more effective than all the previously mentioned digital marketing channels.

 Email is not going away anytime soon—and in fact, is still the most popular form of communication, especially in our connected world.
 81% of smartphone users say email is their most popular phone activity.

 81% of smartphone users say email is their most popular phone activity.

 If email is still an important means of marketing to potential buyers, then how do we leverage it?
 Below are some tips to get you started.

 Newsletters have historically been emails that humble-brag about internal company achievements, updates, and generic information.
 How excited would you be to hear about a company’s new hire or a recent company picnic?

 Your content should help, guide, and engage readers, not sell to them.
 Providing valuable, relevant information builds trust, authority, and credibility.